GiantCroissant-Lunar/spade-port/docs/rfcs/RFC-006-PHASE5-INTEGRATION.md

 - [x] API documentation (XML comments)
 - [x] USAGE.md created
 - [x] NuGet package metadata configured
+- [x] NuGet package created and referenced
 - [x] All unit tests passing

 ## Notes
 Integration was attempted but `Spade.DelaunayTriangulation` encountered an "Infinite loop in Locate" error during map generation with 1000+ points.
 The `SpadeAdapter` class has been created and the project reference added, but `MapGenerator.cs` has been reverted to use `NetTopologySuite` until the bug in Spade is fixed.
 The bug seems related to `LocateWithHintFixedCore` robustness with `double` precision or specific point distributions.

+NuGet package `Spade.1.0.0.nupkg` was created and `fantasy-map-generator` was updated to use it via a local source.

 ---